mehulagg/gitlab/doc/development/understanding_explain_plans.md

 In the above example, there are only 3 unique values: 0, 10, and 20.
 This means the cardinality is 3.
 The selectivity in turn is also very low: 0.0000003% (2 / 5,811,804), because our `Filter` only filters using two values (`0` and `20`).
-With such a low selectivity value it's not surprising that PostgreSQL decides using an index is not worth it, because it would produce almost no unique rows.
+With such a low selectivity value it's not surprizing that PostgreSQL decides using an index is not worth it, because it would produce almost no unique rows.

 ## Rewriting queries